 - The boundary/assigned school principal will consider the request to determine whether it meets the criteria for a transfer request.
+The principal or designee may request a conference with the parents and student.
 There are no guarantees that requests will be approved.

 - If the transfer request meets the criteria, the boundary/assigned school principal will then confer with the principal of the requested school, who will make an independent determination based upon the criteria for transfer and space available.
+The principal or designee may request a conference with the parents and student.
 There are no guarantees that requests will be approved.

 - If either the boundary/assigned school principal or the requested school principal deny the request, the transfer will be denied.